 We are a clinical-stage biopharmaceutical company pursuing a targeted approach to neuroscience that combines a deep understanding of disease-related biology and neurocircuitry of the brain with advanced chemistry and central nervous system, or CNS, target receptor selective pharmacology to discover and design new therapies.
 We seek to transform the lives of patients through the development of new therapies for neuroscience diseases, including schizophrenia, epilepsy and Parkinson's disease.
-Our "ready-made" pipeline of 11 small molecule programs, which includes six clinical-stage product candidates, was developed through over a decade of research and investment by Pfizer Inc., or Pfizer, and was supported by an initial capital commitment from an affiliate of Bain Capital and a keystone equity position from Pfizer.
-We are advancing our extensive and diverse pipeline with numerous clinical trials underway, including three Phase 3 trials and an open-label safety extension trial for tavapadon in Parkinson's as well as a Phase 2 trial in focal epilepsy and a Phase 1 trial in acute anxiety for darigabat.
-In addition, in June 2021, we announced positive topline results for CVL-231 in our Phase 1b trial in schizophrenia and plan to advance CVL-231 with a comprehensive Phase 2 development program.
+We are advancing our extensive and diverse pipeline with numerous clinical trials underway or planned, including three ongoing Phase 3 trials and an open-label extension trial for tavapadon in Parkinson's, two planned Phase 2 trials and a planned open-label extension trial for emraclidine in schizophrenia and an ongoing Phase 2 proof-of-concept trial with an open-label extension trial for darigabat in focal epilepsy.
 See "-Our Pipeline" below.
 We have built a highly experienced team of senior leaders and neuroscience drug developers who combine a nimble, results-driven biotech mindset with the proven expertise of large pharmaceutical company experience and capabilities in drug discovery and development.